russellshore/GitTestXcode/README.md

 # GitTestXcode

-Simple test to prove connection to XCode
+Simple test to prove connection to XCode.
+Time to get Xcode to update.